prodemmi/route-genius/README.md

 ![Laravel Route Genius](./assets/banner.png)

+# Installation
+`composer require prodemmi/route-genius`
+# Usage
-Laravel Route Genius is a package for defining your routes in controllers.
+Route Genius is a package for defining your routes in controllers.

 ```php
 <?php